Is it useful for job hunting? I tried "Yonpita" and it turned out to be surprisingly accurate

 This diagnosis divides a person's personality and behavioral tendencies into four categories based on their "desire type."

-what desires you're most likely to respond to In other words, it's a very useful tool for understanding your tendencies, such as what environments and situations you're most likely to perform well in and what tends to cause you stress.
+In other words, it's a very useful tool for understanding your own tendencies, such as what environments and situations you tend to thrive in, and what tends to cause you stress.

 I got diagnosed!